Inseparable local uniformization: Monoids

-(iii) The monoidal Riemann-Zariski space $\gtX=\RZ_\Lam$ is tightly connected to graded Riemann-Zariski spaces $\gtY=P_{K/k}$ with $K=k[\Lam]$ as in \cite[\S2]{temred2} (the example after Corollary 2.7).
-In particular, these spaces are homeomorphic and the sheaves (of monoids and of graded rings) are connected as $\calO_\gtY=k[\calO_\gtX]$. \end{rem}
+(iii) The monoidal Riemann-Zariski space $\gtX=\RZ_\Lam$ is tightly connected to the graded Riemann-Zariski spaces $\gtY=\bfP_{K/k}$ with $K=k[\Lam]$; see the example after Corollary 2.7 in \cite[\S2]{temred2}.
+In particular, these spaces are homeomorphic and their sheaves of monoids and graded rings are related by $\calO_\gtY=k[\calO_\gtX]$. \end{rem}